DashineePARMANUM/statistics-projects-summer-2025/SQL_Data_Querying/SQL_Docs/SQL_Process.md

   - Created a temporary folder (e.g., `C:\temp`) with appropriate access permissions to store `mlb_players.csv`, enabling successful import via the `COPY` command.
 - Running the table creation script multiple times led to errors about the table already existing.
   - Added `DROP TABLE IF EXISTS` before `CREATE TABLE` statements to avoid conflicts.

 ---
+## 12. Resources
+- The runnable SQL script containing all queries used in this report is saved in `SQL_Queries.sql` (`SQL_Scripts`).
+- This file can be executed directly in PostgreSQL (PgAdmin) to reproduce the analyses and insights described above.

+---
 **Contact:** dashinee.parmanum@gmail.com